 - Cannabis use is decriminalized in 13 states plus the U.S. Virgin Islands

 What if I don’t have access based on my state?

 There are two pharmaceutical drugs that are similar to medical marijuana and are approved in the United States for treating nausea and vomiting: Dronabinol (Marinol ®) and Nabilone (Cesamet ®).

 Dronabinal is FDA-approved for the treatment of nausea in patients undergoing chemotherapy.
 It is a synthetic form of THC and is taken by mouth as an oral capsule.
 Nabilone is also used to treat severe nausea and vomiting caused by cancer chemotherapy, and similar to dronabinol, it is a man-made, synthetic form of cannabis.

-While often times medical marijuana (made from a plant) has a negative stigma, these medical prescriptions (made in the lab) don’t, although they are more or less the same.
-Regardless, both deliver the cannabinoids which relieve many cancer patients of side effects.
+While oftentimes medical marijuana (made from a plant) has a negative stigma, these medical prescriptions (made in the lab) don’t, although they are chemically the same.
+Regardless, both deliver the cannabinoids that relieve the side effects of many cancer patients.